 If you go on a self-guided tour of the property, there are a few things you must see and a few things that you probably can’t see as they are not always open.
 Here are a few of my favorites:

 The Old Horseshoe Bar

 Above the lobby is the historic cowboy bar called Cattlemen’s Lounge.
-This spot was visited by many famous people over the years, including John Wanye when he was filming in the area.
-Their cocktail list pays homage to some of their more famous visitors and they have a full patio which overlooks the park across the street.
+This spot was visited by many famous people over the years, including John Wayne, when he was filming in the area.
+Their cocktail list pays homage to some of their more famous visitors, and they have a full patio that overlooks the park across the street.

 The Wine Rooms

-Unfortunately, I didn’t get to see any of these rooms during my time here but I was told all about them and essentially they are rooms designed by some of the areas wineries.
-Each of the selected wineries have a room and can decorate it however they would like, adding a unique twist to a traditional hotel room.
+Unfortunately, I didn’t get to see any of these rooms during my time here, but I was told all about them, and essentially they are rooms designed by some of the area’s wineries.
+Each of the selected wineries has a room and can decorate it however they would like, adding a unique twist to a traditional hotel room.
 Most of these rooms have mineral spas on the patio as well, which is a fantastic touch.

-Right across from the rooms is a big pool and mineral hot springs that you can take advantage of while there.
+Right across from the rooms are a big pool and mineral hot springs that you can take advantage of while there.

-In the large middle courtyard there is also a grass area with a beautiful tree that serves as the backdrop for weddings that take place on the property.
+In the vast middle courtyard, there is also a grass area with a beautiful tree that serves as the backdrop for weddings that take place on the property.